Laser Skin Treatments

 CO2 Laser.
 CO2 skin laser resurfacing is used to treat fine lines, pigment changes in the skin, acne scarring, and to refresh the skin and remove signs of aging.
 We use a state-of-the-art laser, which performs both superficial and deep skin resurfacing.
 View our frequently asked questions below or download our CO2 laser brochure here.

 Intense Pulsed Light (IPL) Laser.
-In spring 2016, we introduced our brand new, state-of-the-art Intense Pulsed Light (IPL) laser – the Icon Aesthetic System by Cynosure Palomar.
-With this new machine, our aesthetician can provide the most popular non-surgical treatments, including hair reduction and photo rejuvenation for reducing sun damage, redness, brown spots and capillary damage.
-View our IPL laser before and after gallery.
+The state-of-the-art Intense Pulsed Light (IPL) laser – the Icon Aesthetic System by Cynosure Palomar – allows us to provide the most popular non-surgical treatments, including hair reduction and photo rejuvenation for reducing sun damage, redness, brown spots and capillary damage.
+IPL treatment is now available at our sister clinic, Alyeska Aesthetics.

 Aura Laser.
 This laser is used for enhanced skin rejuvenation, wrinkle reduction and/or the treatment of vascular and pigmented lesions.
 The non-ablative (meaning no removal of body tissue) laser treatment is a technique for eliminating blemished areas from the skin texture.
 This is a useful treatment method for both aging and sun-damaged skin.
 Non-ablative lasers are designed to penetrate into lower layers of the skin without injuring the outer layers.